Please Note - If you are cruising around Australia you need to select Pacific.

 Do any travel insurance brands cover insolvency?
-While most standard travel cover policies do not provide protection for insolvency, collapse or default of airlines, travel agents, wholesalers, cruise operators, tour operators, hotels, car hire companies, railways or theme parks - we've found a few that offer some limited level of cover.
+While most standard travel cover policies do not provide protection for insolvency, collapse or default of airlines, travel agents, wholesalers, cruise operators, tour operators, hotels, car hire companies, railways or theme parks - but we've found a few that do.

 ---|---|---|---|